eshokhat/portfolio/README.md

 ### **Loan Repayment Comparison Tool**

 An interactive loan amortization tool built with Streamlit, Plotly, and Pandas.
 The app allows users to compare annuity vs. linear repayment schedules, experiment with loan parameters, and instantly see how total payments and interest evolve over time.
-This project demonstrates skills in financial modeling, dynamic data pipelines, and intuitive visualization, aimed at making complex financial decisions cleare
+This project demonstrates skills in financial modeling, dynamic data pipelines, and intuitive visualization, aimed at making complex financial decisions clearer.

 ### **Aliyah Trends Dashboard (2015–2023)**